BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

   <img src="https://bradleyculley.github.io/images/Tao_of_Jeet_Kune_Do.jpg" />
 </div>
 <div align="center">
-The cover for the first edition of the book
+The cover for the first edition of the book¹²
 </div>
 </p>